Augusta Civic Center

 The Augusta Civic Center is a convention center located in Augusta, Maine.
 It has a total of 49000 sqft and 26 rooms.
 The main room is 32000 sqft.
 The facility includes a main auditorium, two ballrooms, and 23 meeting rooms and full catering services.
 The arena can host many events such as concerts, gatherings and sporting events.

+Its largest venue is the Hammond Lumber Auditorium, formerly known as the Paul G. Poulin Auditorium.